TheLastProject/SimplePresenter/README.txt

 == Changelog ==

-= 1.3.1 =
+= 1.4 =
-* Fix - Ensure "Add another" button will not generate a new entry with an existing ID
+* Enhancement - The text scale can now be set per-screen to be half to double the default